Airbnb debuts lowest price guarantee, and what looks like a loyalty mechanism – but only for hotels

 Two mechanisms on one checkout — the Airbnb lowest price guarantee cuts 10% from the cash price upfront, while the $30 credit accrues after the stay.
 No claim, no screenshot required.

-The post-stay credit is different.
-The $30 from the Miami booking, or the $151 from the New York card, lands as Airbnb credit redeemable on a future booking.
-That credit is Airbnb’s own money.
-There is no operator-funded analogue — home hosts cannot offer Airbnb credit, only Airbnb can.
-The credit is paid after the stay, calculated as a percentage of what the guest spent.
-That is the structure of a cashback or loyalty reward.
+The post-stay credit is different in shape from the discount and the price-match.
+The $30 from a Miami booking, or the $151 from a New York featured card, lands as Airbnb credit redeemable on a future booking.
+Only Airbnb can issue Airbnb credit.
+Whether Airbnb is paying from its own margin or from commission collected on the hotel booking is not visible from public terms.
+The payout comes after the stay, calculated as a percentage of what the guest spent — the structure of a cashback or loyalty reward.

 This is the asymmetry that matters, and it sits one layer deeper than the surface.
 Home operators can fund their own discounts to cultivate loyalty.
 They have always been able to, and many do.
 What home operators cannot do is layer Airbnb credit on top.
 Only Airbnb can issue Airbnb credit.
 And so far, it has only done so on hotels.